 If you have not demonstrated English language proficiency in one of the ways described above, you must take an English language proficiency test.
-The Office of Admissions and Orientation will accept the Test of English as a Foreign Language (TOEFL), the Michigan English Language Assessment Battery (MELAB), or the International English Language Testing System (IELTS) Examination.
+The Office of Admissions and Orientation will accept the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) Examination.
 You must take one of these tests; it is not necessary to take all of them.

 The minimum score required for admission is dependent on the test you take.
 Achieving the minimum score does not guarantee admission, only consideration.

 The TOEFL and IELTS are offered throughout the world.
 You should take a test well in advance of your intended starting term.
 TOEFL scores arrive at UM-Dearborn 6-8 weeks after the test date.
 IELTS mails results 13 days after the test date.

 You may take the TOEFL, or IELTS test more than once, and all scores will be considered.
 Test scores more than two years old will not be accepted for consideration.
 For testing information and registration materials, please contact: